jonathanrdelgado/SublimeTodoReview/README.markdown

 ```

 ## Align results
-If you have OCD and like things to be nicely aligned, i've included a spaces option just for you.
+If you have OCD and like things to be nicely aligned, I've included a spaces option just for you.
 You can set the number of spaces you would like between the line start and notes.
 If you usually have large filenames, it will require more spaces for your notes to be aligned and vice versa.
 This defaults to `1`.

 ```javascript
 "render_spaces": 10